-She started with a strong statement: "I don't think I've ever once worked by myself, to be honest."
-This indicated that Ed often invited the perspectives of others into what she was doing (interview commentary aligned with key inclination #1, collaboration), and she was willing to let these interactions change the course of her work (interview commentary aligned with key inclination #1, collaboration).
-She went on to describe how she felt that her role was to "leech" answers from her peers.
-The use of the word "leech" indicated that Ed viewed this practice negatively.
-Taking answers without contributing to them indicated simultaneously a willingness to let others shape her actions (interview commentary aligned with key inclination) and an inability and/or unwillingness to negotiate the understanding that the group was building (interview commentary opposed to key ability #3, collaboration).
-Even when she could contribute, it was still just answer-giving: "I get to tell people the answer."
-The implication of "giving" the answer was that she did not articulate the explanation behind the solution or justify its benefits (interview commentary opposed to key ability #2, collaboration).
-However, when we asked her to clarify this peer group dynamic, it turned out that the answer-transfer practice was a result of attempted-but-failed explanation of answers:
+She starts with a fairly strong statement: "I don't think I've ever once worked by myself, to be honest."
+This indicates that Ed often invites the perspectives of others into what she is doing, and she is willing to let these interactions change the course of her work.
+She goes on to describe how she feels that her role is to "leech" answers from her peers.
+The practice of taking answers without contributing to them indicates simultaneously a willingness to let others shape her actions and an inability to negotiate the understanding that the group is building.
+Even when she can contribute, it's still just answer-giving: "I get to tell people the answer."
+The implication of "giving" the answer is that she does not articulate the explanation behind the solution or justify its benefits.
+However, when we asked for her to clarify this peer group dynamic, it turned out that the answer-transfer practice was actually a result of attempted-but-failed explanation of answers: